 There are four listening stations located in the Music Library.
 These consist of a record player, a CD player, a cassette player, and an AM/FM radio.
 There are additional listening stations in Group Study Rooms 210, 211, 223, and 224.

-The new Sharp copiers are able to copy, scan (to email or USB), and release printing jobs.
-There is one located in the Learning Commons on the first floor.
+The copiers are able to copy, scan (to email or USB), and release printing jobs.
+There are two located in the Learning Commons on the first floor and another one is located in the Library Copy Center to the left of the elevator on the first floor.

 The 24-Hour Study Center also contains a copier.

 Patrons who do not have a PUNetID pay $.05 per page for B&W copies and $.25 per page for color copies.
 Ask for assistance at the Circulation Desk.